SAP-archive/teched2021-DEV161/exercises/ex5/README.md

-# Exercise 5 - Preparation for mobile app and deployment
+# Exercise 5 - Preparation for Mobile App and Deployment

 In this exercise we will prepare our project to be used by a mobile Appgyver application and prepare for deployment.
 For this we will do two things: first, we will create a new service API explicitly for the mobile app and we will remove the security role checks for the sake of this session.
 Implementing end-to-end security with authentication and authorization would exeed the scope of our session.
 Secondly, we add CORS support for our services allowing AppGyvver to access the service at design time.
 Finally we hit the "Deploy" button.